Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the incoming link count of a post would not return to zero if all incoming links were removed.
 * Fixes a bug where the meta description would get trimmed to an empty string if the text doesn't have any space.
 Props to [@waviaei](https://github.com/waviaei).
 * Fixes a bug where Link keyphrase assessment would not find a match when the keyphrase is enclosed in double quotes.
+* Fixes a bug where `<br>` tags with attributes in the text would not be converted to paragraph tags.
+As a result some long paragraphs in the text might not have been highlighted in the Paragraph length assessment.

 Other: